UBC-Solar/firmware_v3/components/mcb/mcb_main/Core/Src/organisation.md

 ## encoder.c (likely to be removed soon)

+Contains the functions used to initialise and read the pedal's quadrature encoder using a hardware timer

+This code has been written in bare-metal C and will likely soon be replaced with HAL function calls.

 ## freertos.c

-### Overview

-- This file contains all of the code that controls the behaviour of the MCB (minus interrupt service routines) _after_ the RTOS kernel starts running.
+This file contains all of the code that controls the behaviour of the MCB (minus interrupt service routines) _after_ the RTOS kernel starts running.

-- Essentially, all the important things that the MCB does (sending CAN messages, reading inputs, etc.) is possible because of the functions defined in this file
+Essentially, all the important things that the MCB does (sending CAN messages, reading inputs, etc.) is possible because of the functions defined in this file.

-- If you are looking to add a new feature to the MCB, chances are you'll be creating a task in this file
+If you are looking to add a new feature to the MCB, chances are you'll be creating a task in this file.

 ### Contents